-Industrial peat production has ceased at this bog.
-Rehabilitation of the cutaway peatland will seek to re-wet peat where possible, and re-vegetate all areas (whether wet or dry).
+The bog is no longer in industrial peat production.
+Rehabilitation of the cutaway peatland will seek to re-wet the dry peat where possible and re-vegetate all areas (whether wet or dry).
 Collectively, ceasing industrial peat production, re-wetting and re-vegetating will minimise any risk of emission to air from dust.